 The station ground grid shall be designed in accordance with the latest version of IEEE Std.
 80, Guide for Safety in AC Substation Grounding.
 The fault current calculations should include future improvements which would increase the fault current.
-It is recommended to use a growth rate factor of 20% in the calculations if fault current growth is expected and specific information is not available.
+It is recommended that the ground grid be designed for a fault current growth factor of 20%.